 The most common failure modes are straightforward once you isolate whether the issue comes from the source file, the mapping, or the statement period.

-• Sign inversion: Credits and debits are easy to flip, especially in CSV exports where one bank uses separate debit and credit columns and another uses a single signed amount column.
-If payments appear positive when they should reduce the balance, stop immediately.
-Check whether the source uses separate inflow and outflow fields, whether negative signs were stripped during Excel editing, and whether your mapping assumes the opposite convention.
+Sign inversion: Credits and debits flip when one bank uses separate debit/credit columns and the next uses one signed amount.
+If payments appear positive when they should reduce the balance, stop and check the source convention and mapping.

 A practical rule helps: if the file structure is wrong, re-export or reconvert; if the structure is right but BMD reads it incorrectly, review mapping and import settings.
 Trying to force a broken layout through BMD usually costs more time than starting again with a clean source and a small test import.